FTC: This post is not sponsored. All thoughts and opinions are my own.

 Yesterday I spoke about the benefits of shea butter to your skin care regimen, but that is not the end all be all when it comes to skin care.
 There are things you could be doing/ or not doing to help clear up any skin conditions that are causing your skin not to look its absolute best.
-Here are 15 sure fire ways to get clear skin or help bring you one step closer to the s
+Here are 15 sure fire ways to get clear skin or help bring you one step closer to clear beautiful healthy skin.

 1. Drink More Water: I’ve spoken about the importance of water to your healthier lifestyle previously but incase you missed it, water is a serious natural detox machine that won’t cost you an arm and a leg, and it’s simple to get on board.
 If you haven’t joined our 21 day Drink Up Water challenge sponsored by FunFitCa you don’t know what you’re missing.
 By upping your water to 2 liters a day (64oz) you will start to see clearer, smoother skin.
 Your complexion will thank you for it so drink up!

 2. Get sleep: This is hard for me… but getting 8-10 hours of sleep could be the key to your skin troubles.
 Right now I’m averaging about 5-7 which isn’t terrible… but also isn’t great!
 Without sleep your skin can’t get rejuvenated properly, and it starts to wear on you physically.
 You will look more tired/drained, have bags under your eyes and notice more breakouts frequently.

 3. Clean Up Your Eating Habits: This one is a no brainer.
 Your skin is a representation of everything you put inside of your body.
 You are what you eat and your eating habits will certainly show on your face/body.
 Try removing large amounts of salt, sugar and dairy from your diet and you will start to notice a major difference.
 These things are all fine in moderation but with summer just around the corner it may be difficult to turn down that burger and go for the salad… but your skin will thank you for it in the long run.